juansotoch94/soc-analyst-portfolio/README.md

 ## Incident write-ups

-Six curated cases spanning web exploitation, malware/phishing, brute force and threat hunting.
+Ten curated cases spanning web exploitation, network-device CVEs, malware/macro analysis, phishing, threat hunting, brute force, SQL injection and identity/MFA.
 Each follows the same discipline: take the alert, decide true/false positive from **host and network evidence** (not the alert label), map to MITRE ATT&CK, and give a containment recommendation.
+Notably, the set includes both *successful* and *blocked/unsuccessful* attacks — because knowing the difference is the job.

 | # | Case | Technique | Verdict |
 |---|---|---|---|